DiegoVilla03/Artificial-intelligence/Genetic algorithm/README.md

 ### v0.2
 - Solved issue where the algorithm doesnt found a solution due to sometimes the whole population has an infinite fitness function
-- Deleted the parameters mu and xrat from Genetic_Algorithm Class that are not bean used
+- Deleted the parameters mu and xrat from Genetic_Algorithm Class that are not used

 Reformat Run method to make it recursive and force the algorithm output to something less than infinite
 ### v0.1 first Realese